CoSMoMVPA/CoSMoMVPA/doc/source/cimec2016_intro.rst

 Assignments must be your own work
 ---------------------------------
-Your solution will be rated not only on correctness and completeness of the implementation, but also on readibility and understandibility.
+Your solution will be rated not only on correctness and completeness of the implementation, but also on readability and understandibility.
 Please indent your code, add comments where necessary, and use reasonable variable names.
 For details, see :ref:`matlab code guidelines`.
 You can include images or screenshots if that is asked in the exercise.

 We attempt to assign interesting programs that will help you learn the topics discussed in the course, and grade the assignments quickly and fairly.
 If you need more clarification or help, please let us know - we will try to help.
 If you are unable to meet a deadline and need more time, please contact us and, most likely, an extension can probably be arranged if the cause for the delay seems reasonable.